 - C form: those not residing in the Netherlands, but earn Dutch income.

 Step 6: Within 6-12 weeks of submitting your tax return, you will receive a preliminary assessment from the tax authorities detailing an estimated tax return.
 An M and C form may take longer.

 Tax residency rules in the Netherlands

 The Netherlands does not assign residency based on the number of days in the country each year.
 Instead, there is a fact-based test that relies on circumstances and ties to the Netherlands such as:

-- Where a permanent home is maintained (most important)
+- First, where a permanent home is maintained (most important)